ibobabayev/Fifa_WC_Scraping/README.md

-Web Scraping of Fifa World Cup Finals Table from https://en.wikipedia.org/wiki/List_of_FIFA_World_Cup_finals using pandas
+This repository contains a project where data about the FIFA World Cup Finals was scraped from Wikipedia and analyzed using pandas.
+The goal of the project is to explore the historical performance of countries in the FIFA World Cup Finals and extract meaningful insights from the data.